 Prepay ride lockers

-The second sub-category encapsulates three rides that do not require you to stow your loose belongings but that provide lockers just in case you want to.
+There are three rides that do not require you to stow your loose belongings but that provide lockers just in case you want to.
 Can you guess which rides these might be?
 We’ll give you a clue: you and your possessions might get soaked!

 The three water rides do have places to stow your belongings on the ride itself, should you wish not to spend money on lockers.
 However, if you are carrying unprotected or sensitive items, like an expensive camera, you should opt to use the lockers.